 The data analysis could not have been carried out without the help of Linda Hawkins of the Social Science Research Facility of the University of Wisconsin-Milwaukee.
-Her skill and perseverence in working out data processing problems were essential to the success of the project.
+Her knowledge and pains-taking effort in working out data processing problems were essential to the success of the project.